et9719/ourgalleryy/README.md

 ### Gallery Posts

--  Each gallery post contains a link in its title, these links take the user to the relevent gallery post detail page to read more.
+-  Each gallery post contains a link in its title, these links take the user to the relevant gallery post detail page to read more.

 <img src="images/gallery-func.png" alt="gallery post function">

 ### Comments

-- Within each gallery post details page the is a comment section, this allows the user to interact with the site, and have converstions about the art shown.
+- Within each gallery post details page the is a comment section, this allows the user to interact with the site, and have conversations about the art shown.

 <img src="images/comment.png" alt="comment function">

 ### Like

-- On each gallery post in their details page you have the abaility to like or dislike a post
+- On each gallery post in their details page you have the ability to like or dislike a post

 <img src="images/like.png" alt="like function">